Imjack1-cyber/TechnikTeam/README.md

     VITE_API_TARGET_URL=http://localhost:8081
     ```
     Change the port if your backend runs on a different one.
+3.  **Firebase Setup (for Push Notifications on Native):**
+    - **Android:** In your Firebase project, add an Android app with the package name `de.technikteam`.
+Download the `google-services.json` file and place it in the `frontend` directory.
+    - **iOS:** Add an iOS app with the bundle identifier `de.technikteam`.
+Download the `GoogleService-Info.plist` file and place it in the `frontend` directory.
-3. Install the required Node.js dependencies:
+4. Install the required Node.js dependencies:
     ```shell
     npm install
     ```
-4. Start the Vite development server:
+5. Start the Vite development server:
     ```shell
     npm run dev
     ```
-5. The frontend will be available at `http://localhost:3000`.
+6. The frontend will be available at `http://localhost:3000`.
 The Vite server is configured to proxy all API (`/api`) and WebSocket (`/ws`) requests to the Spring Boot backend defined in your `.env.local` file.

+## Troubleshooting

+### Failed Flyway Migration
+If the backend fails to start with an error message like `Migrations have failed validation.
+Detected failed migration to version X`, it means your local database is in a failed migration state.
+To fix this:

+1. Open a terminal in the project's root directory.
+2. Run the Flyway repair command for your active profile.
+For development:
+    ```shell
+    mvn flyway:repair -Pdev
+    ```
+3. After the command completes successfully, you can start the backend again.

 ## Production Deployment